ViniGuiRodri/Vtool-CLI/README.md

 <img src="/Images/Vtool%20Script.PNG" width="1000">

-To start using the batch script, clone or download this project to your system and open "Vtool.bat".
+To start using it, clone or download this project to your system and open "Vtool.bat".

 ## H - Help Section